Resplice/web/sites/landing/src/content/legal/privacy.md

 ## Data Sharing and Disclosure

 We may share your personal information with trusted third-party service providers who assist us in delivering our services or conducting business operations.
 We do not sell or rent your personal information to third parties.
+Resplice's use and transfer of information received from Google APIs to any other app will adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.

 ## Data Retention